- This event has passed.

 Character Education: Interview with Medal of Honor Recipient Gary Littrell (Vietnam)

 Wednesday, November 8, 2017 @ 1:00 pm - 2:00 pm EST

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Gary Littrell.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Gary Littrell.
 Littrell earned the Medal of Honor while serving as an American advisor in Vietnam.
 Through his indomitable courage and complete disregard for his safety, he averted excessive loss of life and injury to the members of the battalion.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
-Before the edWebinar, we encourage teachers to review Littrell’s story with their class.
+We encourage teachers to review Littrell’s story with their class.